felixlu/awesome-stars/topics.md

 - [yuyu1987/pithy-test](https://github.com/yuyu1987/pithy-test) - 简化接口测试
 - [paularmstrong/normalizr](https://github.com/paularmstrong/normalizr) - Normalizes nested JSON according to a schema
 - [arskom/spyne](https://github.com/arskom/spyne) - A transport agnostic sync/async RPC library that focuses on exposing services with a well-defined API using popular protocols.
-- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web API and microservices framework for Python developers, with an emphasis on reliability and performance at scale.
+- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web API and microservices framework for Python developers, with a focus on reliability and performance at scale.
 - [PostgREST/postgrest](https://github.com/PostgREST/postgrest) - REST API for any Postgres database

 ## artificial-intelligence